Texas Goatweed Croton capitatus

 - Fruit Description:

-- Fruits are hairy spherical capsules about ¼ inch wide and split open to release 3 round or oblong seeds.
+- The fruits are hairy spherical capsules.
+Each capsule measures about ΒΌ inch wide and splits open to release 3 round or oblong seeds.

 -